VuyyuruSrujan/TodoList/README.md

 ## Additional Notes

-- Ensure MongoDB is running locally or provide a connection string in the backend configuration.
+- Ensure MongoDB is running locally.
 ---

 Hope you are watching my project now 🙂